The Parish

 With regard to the environment, in 2008 the council succeeded in having

-two areas adopted as village greens to allow it to carry out the
+two areas adopted as village greens to allow it to carry out

-maintenance of these areas, one of which is designated as a safe play area for
+maintenance of these areas, one of which is designated as a safe play

 village children.

-The council carries out biennial surveys of residents to gauge priorities
+The council carries out biennial surveys of residents to gauge

 and canvass their requirements.